Meet the 12 finalists at ShowStoppers’ LaunchIt startup competition at CES

 Wezr

-Wezr is a mobile weather station that automatically corrects standard weather forecasts that tend to cover a large area to better match you exact location.
-Wezr CEO Stephane Diner argues that the impact of weather on the US economy is close to $2 trillion.
+Wezr is a mobile weather station that automatically corrects standard weather forecasts that tend to cover a large area to better match your exact location.
+Wezr CEO Stephane Diner argues that the impact of weather on the U.S. economy is close to $2 trillion.

 Because the local weather forecasts are only updated every six hours, they tend to be less accurate than a more regular forecast based on your local data.
 The station measures temperature, rain amount, humidity and other data.
 The company then combines this data with its proprietary algorithms